mrled/dhd/windows-trial-lab/readme.markdown

 - I rewrote their Windows Update script to be much more readable (imo).
 Now it has clearly defined functions with parameter blocks, you can set the postinstall step when calling it (rather than hardcoding calling `A:\openssh.ps1`) and you only have to set it once, and all functions MAY read global variables set at the top level but DO NOT write to them.
 - I want to use WinRM rather than OpenSSH
-    - As a result of this, I don't copy anything to the host for provisioning, because this is buggy with WinRM
+    - As a result of this, I don't copy anything to the host for provisioning, because this is buggy with WinRM.
+This isn't a big deal though - I just put everything I want to use on the A:\ drive and use the "attach" guest additions mode in Packer
+    - I have a much easier time dealing with my provisioners though
-- I rewrote lots of their scripts as functions in my Powershell module
+- I rewrote lots of their scripts as functions in my Powershell module, and a couple of scripts that call into that module
+    - This means that my Autounattend.xml is simpler - I just have one or two postinstall commands in there.
+The last one must enable WinRM.
+    - It also means my packerfile is simpler AND it lets me place comments next to commands - packerfile uses JSON which doesn't allow this for stupid reasons
 - I log to Windows Event Log

 And these are some specific changes that may impact you